 Donald Trump has recently taken aim at OPEC claiming that oil prices are too high.

-He has cut funding and torn apart the Environment Protection Agency (EPA) by firing its science board and appointing a coal lobbyist who thinks we should increase greenhouse emissions as the new EPA head.
+This may be seen as a somewhat strange position to take, considering how many of his policies are designed to benefit fossil fuels and big oil.He has cut funding and torn apart the Environment Protection Agency (EPA) by firing its science board and appointing a coal lobbyist who thinks we should increase greenhouse emissions as the new EPA head.
 Trump has also opened protected areas for drilling, implemented tariffs on solar panels and has shown his anti-science stance on a number of occasions (including him calling climate change a Chinese hoax - see below).